 - enables students to develop their knowledge, understanding and skills in working mathematically and in communicating concisely and precisely - provides opportunities for students to consider various applications of mathematics in a broad range of contemporary contexts through the use of mathematical modelling and use these models to solve problems related to their present and future needs - provides opportunities for students to develop ways of thinking in which problems are explored through observation, reflection and reasoning - provides a basis for further studies in disciplines in which mathematics and the skills that constitute thinking mathematically have an important role - provides an appropriate mathematical background for students whose future pathways may involve mathematics and its applications in a range of disciplines at the tertiary level.

 The Mathematics Advanced Year 11 course content comprises five topics, each divided into subtopics.
+In 2026 the NEW Mathematics Advanced Year 11 course will be implemented.

 Topic: Functions